Top Rated Dallas Product Liability Lawyers

 - the retail establishment that sold you the dangerous or defective product.

-Below our attorneys answer common questions and break down Texas product liability claims.
+Below Mullen & Mullen’s attorneys in Dallas answer common questions and break down dangerous and defective product cases.

 Design Defects v.
 Manufacturing Defects vs. Marketing Defects